TheRealSiyuan/ai-action-inbox-demo/README.md

 # Action Inbox — runnable public demo

-A local, interactive demonstration of turning incoming work into reviewable actions.
-All seven inbox messages are fictional.
-The assistant uses deterministic rules, not a live language model.
-Execution is simulated and explicitly labelled in the interface.
+A local, interactive demonstration of turning unstructured inbox messages into reviewable actions with explicit approval and execution controls.
+This privacy-safe public version uses a deterministic planner and seven fictional messages; the private project also includes local-model planning, inbox integrations and a broader evaluation suite.
+Execution in this demo is simulated.

 ## Run